 Bug Misleads Users About Uninstall Option

-Initially planned for release in June, the launch of Recall was delayed to address these security concerns.
-Microsoft now plans to roll out the feature to Windows Insiders testers in October.
+Initially set for release in June, Recall’s launch was delayed to address these concerns.
+Microsoft now plans to preview the feature with Windows Insiders in October, targeting Copilot+ PCs first.
+According to Microsoft, this additional time is being used to bolster security and privacy measures.

 Featured Image courtesy of JASON REDMOND/AFP via Getty Images